DougHaber/js1k-Julia-Fractal-Browser/readme.md

 Available under a BSD license, found in the directory.

-Copyright (C) 2013 Douglas Haber
-All rights reserved
+Copyright (C) 2013 Douglas Haber, All rights reserved